HedgeTech-ir/HedgeTech/README.md

 ### HedgeTech.Auth

 Handles authentication for all HedgeTech clients.
-The async (`AuthAsyncClient`) and sync (`AuthSyncClient`) versions are exposed through the top-level Auth module.
+The async (`AuthAsyncClient`) and sync (`AuthSyncClient`) clients are exposed through the top-level Auth module.

-### HedgeTech.DataEngine.__tse_ifb
+### HedgeTech.DataEngine

-Handles interactions with the Tehran Stock Exchange IFB.
-Includes:
+Handles interactions with the Tehran Stock Exchange IFB and other engines.
+Provides:

 * Async and sync clients for fetching market data.
-* Structured request and response types for robust and predictable data handling.
+* Structured request and response types for predictable and robust data handling.
-* Designed for modular integration with other engines.

-### HedgeTech.DataEngine

-Top-level module that initializes engines and manages imports for clients.
-The modular design allows adding new engines such as WebSocket clients or other future DataEngines without changing the main interface.
+* Modular design that allows integration of additional engines, such as WebSocket clients or future data engines, without modifying the main interface.

 ## Contributing